shameem17/VerHor/README.md

 If a player got vertical in toss then he can fill up vertical cells and horizontal cell is he got horizontal in the toss.

-The min max algorithm here determines the optimum path to win the game.
+The min-max algorithm here determines the optimum path to win the game.

 There is also a random turn.
-Any player can take the help of AI to place the best possible turn at any situation which is possible for the AI algorithm used here.
+Any player can take the help of AI to place the best possible turn in any situation which is possible for the AI algorithm used here.

-Command to play the game: verhor_game_gui.py row col Place this command in the CMD to the file containing directory.
+Command to play the game: verhor_game_gui.py row col Place this command in the CMD to the file containing the directory.

 The UI is given below: